-In 2017, Difficult Dialogues is partnering with University College London (UCL) to explore the challenges India faces in creating conditions for good health and healthcare access for all citizens.
-It will include discussions under four broad themes: Inequalities in Health and Healthcare; Perceptions of Gender and Consequences for Health; Universal Health (Care) Coverage; and The Changing Burden of Disease.
+In 2017, Difficult Dialogues partnered with University College London (UCL) to explore the challenges India faces in creating conditions for good health and healthcare access for all citizens.
+It included discussions under four broad themes: Inequalities in Health and Healthcare; Perceptions of Gender and Consequences for Health; Universal Health (Care) Coverage; and The Changing Burden of Disease.

 UCL is a world leading university that undertakes cutting edge research and teaching in medical care as well as health issues understood in their widest sense.
 The culture of UCL is to work across disciplines and expertise in order to research both the biomedical and social drivers of ill health, and increasingly, the factors that determine positive wellbeing.
 A hallmark of this year’s forum will be the concern for health including and beyond healthcare, to the social, political, economic and cultural factors that determine the health of a nation.